g-yui/ScreamGUI/README.md

 # Known bugs
 - The github API may cause a crash for exceeding the allowed traffic for a given IP.
-- Drives other than C: are not currently supported
+- Drives other than c:/ are not currently supported

 # Licenses
 - The ScreamAPI itself is under a CC zero license